 Side effects of these infections are often limited as the patient is utilising their own blood.

-PRPs are not enough to be curative in and of themselves, however, and it is important to follow a program of rest, progressive stretching and strengthening to compliment the procedure.
+PRPs are not enough to be curative in and of themselves, however, and it is important to follow a program of rest, progressive stretching and strengthening to complement the procedure.

-Surgical interventions are a more invasive measure, with extended recovery times and, as with all surgery, the added risks of potential infection and complication.
+Surgical interventions are a more invasive measure, with extended recovery times and, as with all surgery, the added risks of potential infections and complications.

 Plantar fasciitis can often settle with rest alone, so there needs to be thorough consideration and consultation with your medical professional before these options are considered.